 Final grade breakdown

-A note on note-taking: Although this course involves little lecture and we do not have unit tests on the readings and discussions, you will have a much easier time writing effective papersand receive higher gradesif you take notes every class period.
+A note on note-taking: Although this course involves little lecture and we do not have unit tests on the readings and discussions, you will have a much easier time writing effective paperspapers that receive higher gradesif you take notes during every class period.
 "A" students typically take extensive notes.
-Even in discussions where your classmates do more "discussing" than the professor, you should take notes on any significant points made by anyone in the class.
-You should also underline or highlight all passages from the readings that we take notice of in class.
+Even in discussions where your classmates do more "discussing" than the professor, you should take notes on any significant points made by anyone in the discussion.
+You would also do well to underline, highlight, or otherwise make note of all passages from the readings that we take special notice of in class.

 The Bottom Line:I hope every member of this class gets an A, and I will do all I can to make this happen.
 Don't get me wrongthe standards for "A" work are high, and I make no exceptions in course policies on absences, missed assignments, plagiarism, or late work.
-The key to succeeding in this class is to take responsibility for your own success, meaning that you attend to each assignment with careful, earnest diligence, respond positively to any setbacks and heed my feedback on assignments, and seek my help as often as you need it.
+The number-one key to succeeding in this class is that you take responsibility for your own success, meaning that you attend to all assignments with careful, earnest diligence, that you respond positively to any setbacks and heed my feedback on all assignments, and that you seek my help as much and as often as you need it.
 I guarantee you have one of the most accessible professors at Middle Georgia State: ask for help outside of class, and I'll do my level best to deliver.